|Deputy Executive Dean, People and Culture in the Faculty of Social Sciences and Health|

-Oakleigh is an Associate Professor and Director of EDI in the School of Education.
-She is Programme Director for the MA Education International in Geneva and teaches on the MA courses Intercultural and International Education, Intercultural Communicatin and International Development and Education.
+Oakleigh is Deputy Executive Dean, People and Culture in the Faculty of Social Sciences and Health, and a Professor in the School of Education.
+She teaches on the MA courses Intercultural and International Education, Intercultural Communicatin and International Development and Education.
 Before joining Durham in September 2014, Oakleigh was a Lecturer in Sociology of Education at the University of Cambridge, where she lectured and supervised on the Undergraduate course and on the Politics Development and Democratic Education Masters and the Research in Second Language Education Masters programme.

 Oakleigh was actively involved in the first two stages of the Bell Foundation funded project on Educational Achievement, Language Education and Disadvantage (EALead) at the University of Cambridge.